If you’re using surveys to get data, it’s almost always a good idea to use randomization. But why?

 Even though the feature is called Block Randomization, there’s a lot more functionality available than merely randomization.
 You can select any of the following:

 - Randomize blocks: Blocks will appear in a random order for each new respondent.

 - Flip blocks: On average, half of respondents will see the block order flipped.
 For example: 3, 2, 1 instead of 1, 2, 3.

-- Rotate blocks: Each successive respondent will see a different version than the last, so the block that appeared first in the previous survey appears at the end.
-For example: The first respondent will see 1, 2, 3, 4, 5; the second respondent will see 2, 3, 4, 5, 1; and the third respondent will see 3, 4, 5, 1, 2.
+- Rotate blocks: Each respondent will see a random first block, with the following blocks arranged in successive order based on the first.
+Example: The first respondent might see 3, 4, 5, 1, 2; the second respondent might see 2, 3, 4, 5, 1; and the third respondent might see 5, 1, 2, 3, 4.

 Pro tip: When you export your data, you can see which respondent saw which block first.
 This helps out your analysis process a ton.

 Whichever way you do it, changing up the order of your blocks can help you reduce bias and give you better data.